PROFESSORS AND RESEARCHERS

 Research topics:

-• Depictions and representations of disabled bodies in images and media
+• Depictions and representations of the disabled body in images and the media

 • Sports categories and disability categories: interdependencies and reciprocal transformations